martincostello/dotnet-test-icu-repro/README.md

 # Repro for dotnet test issue with Microsoft.ICU.ICU4C.Runtime

-To replicate the issue, clone the repp and run the following command with version `6.0.100-rc.1.21420.39` of the .NET SDK or later:
+To replicate the issue, clone the repo and run the following command with version `6.0.100-rc.1.21420.39` of the .NET SDK or later:

 ```sh
 dotnet test